Skip to main content

 • Receiving feedback and recommendations from stakeholders, nearby landowners, local governments and members of the public

 As part of a commitment to transparency and public involvement, the public could review detailed regional land portfolios and submit comments on specific properties on this web page.
 Regional workshops were held to gather further public input.
-In addition, the Water Resources Advisory Commission (WRAC) and the full Governing Board received periodic updates on the process and presentations on staff recommendations.

 • 2013 SFWMD Land Assessment Study Process – Fee-Simple Lands [PDF]